jxjg/Workshop-Lambda101/README.md

 * Test your Lambda and view the output/logs

 ## Step-by-Step Instructions
-Click here for the pdf
+Click [here](Workshop-Lambda101.pdf) for the pdf file of step-by-step instructions